BattletechModders/RogueTech/CustomAmmoCategories/ReadMe.txt

 		"Instability" : 0, This value will be added to Instability (current weapon status effects will be used too) "AttackRecoil" : 0, This value will be added to AttackRecoil "IndirectFireCapable" : false, Effective IndirectFireCapable will be taken from ammo.
 If not set in ammo define, weapon value will be used
-		"EvasivePipsIgnored" : 0, This value will be added to EvasivePipsIgnored (current weapon status effects will be used too) "HitGenerator" : "Individual", Set to hit generator.
+		"EvasivePipsIgnored" : 0, This value will be added to EvasivePipsIgnored.
+		"HitGenerator" : "Individual", Set to hit generator.
 Supported values ("Individual"/"Cluster"/"Streak").
 									  Streak hit generator is sort of cluster, if first projectile hit, rest hit too (location distribution as cluster hit generator),